lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-1.rst

 This will filter the table down to 10 images.

 **5. Display multiple images.**
-To display up to eight images side-by-side, click on the icon displaying six little boxes above the single image (A in Figure 1).
+To display up to six images side-by-side, click on the icon displaying six little boxes above the single image (A in Figure 1).

 .. figure:: images/portal-105-1-2.png
     :name: portal-105-1-2
     :alt: The Results tab after a query has been executed but displaying multiple images.

-    Figure 2: The results of the query above, but displaying multiple images, corresponding to first eight entries in the table.
+    Figure 2: The results of the query above, but displaying multiple images, corresponding to first six entries in the table.

 **6. Hide the active chart (plot).**